Kriesse/urbanraum/_events/2018-06-16-performance-project.md

   Evening Program – 16 June & 17 June - 20:00

-  1. "OR NOT" - Contemporary dance & Improvisation piece, Performance Project 2018 Showing, by Iliana Kalapotharakou
+  A. "OR NOT" - Contemporary dance & Improvisation piece, Performance Project 2018 Showing, by Iliana Kalapotharakou

   "Six people are exposed to the relations created between them.
 They are affected from each other, they make choices for themselves, they affect each other.
 They are alone and they are together.
 They come together and they separate.
 They collaborate, they celebrate, they disagree, they work things out.
 Or not.
 They are all together.
 They are all alone.